 Your relationship with your child will improve

-With the help of my services, a mindful family can create the foundation for children to become secure, cooperative, confident, aware, focused, inner-directed, cheerful, and peaceful.
+With the help of Shirin's services, a mindful family can create the foundation for children to become secure, cooperative, confident, aware, focused, inner-directed, cheerful, and peaceful.

 Schema Therapy: Schema Therapy is an evidence-based approach for creating change in the personality dynamics of individuals with chronic emotional and relationship problems.
 A schema is a stable, enduring negative pattern or thought about the self or the world that forms during childhood/adolescence.

 The goal of schema therapy is not to eliminate schemas.
 Rather, the goal is to help you get your core needs met by enhancing the Healthy Adult coping mode so your schemas are triggered less frequently and less intensely and you can recover more quickly.

 Mindfulness Therapy: Mindfulness is simply being aware of ourselves.
 This means being both internally and externally attuned, without the filters of thoughts & emotions.
 I may use Mindfulness techniques as an adjunct to other orientations of therapy, providing individuals with a metaphysical/spiritual element to our therapeutic work.
 The components of mindfulness interventions are: